polterguy/phosphorusfive/README.md

 Save your page, and click "View page".
 If you get a browser notification saying "a popup was blocked", you might have to change your browser settings for popups being allowed on localhost.
-If you do not have Visual Studio, P5 works just as well on both Xamarin (Mac OS X), and MonoDevelop (Linux).
+If you do not have Visual Studio, P5 works just as well on Xamarin (Mac OS X), and MonoDevelop (Linux).

 ## What is that code ...?

-The above code, is called "Hyperlambda", and is simply a key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_. lambda is the basis for an execution tree, or graph, that is a Turing complete opportunity to declare your apps, through a (very rich) "non-programming model".
+The above code, is called _"Hyperlambda"_, and is simply a key/value/children tree-structure, allowing for you to declare something, that P5 refers to as _"lambda"_ or _"Hyperlambda"_.
+Lambda is the basis for an execution tree, or graph, that is a Turing complete opportunity to declare your apps, through a (very rich) _"non-programming model"_.

-I say "non-programming", because really, there is no programming language in P5.
+I say _"non-programming"_, because really, there is no programming language in P5.
 Only a bunch of loosely coupled Active Events, that happens to, in their combined result, create a Turing complete execution engine, allowing you to orchestrate your components together, as if they were _"LEGO bricks"_.